 Before buying the Embody, I had borrowed a friend's Herman Miller Aeron model.
 While it was a vast improvement, it still didn't give me the comfort that I was looking for at the premium price-point.
 Unlike the Embody, the Aeron is not able to conform to your body nearly as well since the mesh design is somewhat limiting when to comes to adapting to changes in your body position.

 Sitting in the Embody felt very different than what I was used to at first, but I quickly got accustomed to it after making some adjustments.
-The chair is very user friendly, and adjustments can be made on the fly.
-No tools are required so you just need to flip, twist, or push the adjustable components to dial in your desired setting.
+The chair is very user-friendly, and adjustments can be made on the fly.
+No tools are required, so you just need to flip, twist, or push the adjustable components to dial in your desired setting.

-Now that I am used to relying on the Embody for my daily work routine, I cannot imagine working without it.
+Now that I am used to relying on the Herman Miller Embody for my daily work routine, I cannot imagine working without it.
 I have no more pain or fatigue due to prolonged sitting and the closest way to describe it is that it feels like I am sitting on air.
 No matter my positioning, the design offers ample support without any unnecessary pressure that would be able to cause discomfort.

 My only real complaint with the Embody is that I feel like its maximum height of 20.6″ is still rather low.
 I would have appreciated a few more inches for use with a higher desk although this is not possible, at least with its current design.
 Not a huge issue as it'll be adequate for most conventional workstations, but a small con worth mentioning for the select few that have a higher than normal desk height.

-When it comes down to it, Herman Miller's Embody chair is a classic example of “you get what you pay for”.
+When it comes down to it, Herman Miller's Embody chair is a classic example of “you get what you pay for.”
 While it yields a dramatically high price that won't fit some consumers' budgets, it offers a superior level of comfort, adjustability, and longevity thanks to its 12-year warranty.

-If you are serious about improving your workstation and making an investment towards your long-term health and comfort then buying an Embody is a no-brainer.
+If you are serious about improving your workstation and making an investment towards your long-term health and comfort than buying an Embody is a no-brainer.
 It has been one of the most satisfying purchases that I have made in the past five years and one that I will continue to reap the benefits from for many years to come.